microsoft/iqsharp/src/Python/README.md

 ## Installing from Source ##

 If you'd like to contribute to or experiment with the Python interoperability feature, it may be useful to install from source rather than from the `qsharp` package on the Python Package Index (PyPI).
-To do so, make sure that you are in the `src` directory, and run `setup.py` with the `install` argument:
+To do so, make sure that you are in the `Python` directory, and run `setup.py` with the `install` argument:

 ```bash
 cd iqsharp/src/Python/